Is your stomach twitching?

 “This is why it is important to relax, not jump to conclusions, and to talk to your primary care doctor or neurologist about it,” says Dr. Kantor.

-If you’ve noticed that the more you think about your stomach twitching, the more it fires away, then this pretty much confirms that the situation is benign, since an actual disease isn’t going to cause fasciculations just because you start thinking about it.
+If you’ve noticed that the more you think about your stomach twitching, the more it fires away, then this pretty much confirms that the situation is benign.